AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >[!NOTE]
    >
    >
    >
    >
    >   * The Zoom integration is available only if your Workfront administrator enabled it, as explained in [Install the Zoom integration](../../administration-and-setup/configure-integrations/enable-zoom-integration.md).
    >   * The first time you use this integration, you need to follow the prompts requesting you to connect Zoom to Workfront.
 You need to do this only once.
    >   * Although the integration uses your Zoom account, the Zoom meeting ID that you add to your update is a unique meeting URL, not your personal Zoom meeting room URL.
    >
    >

 1. (Optional) To attach an image to your update, click the **Image** icon ![](assets/addimageicon-35x32.png)&nbsp;and browse to the image on your computer.
    Or
    Drag the image into the update area.

-1.
+   >[!NOTE]
+   >
+   >
+   >
+   >

-  * Your Workfront administrator must enable adding images before you can see the Image icon.
+   >   * Your Workfront administrator must enable adding images before you can see the Image icon.
-  * The maximum image file size is 7 MB.
+   >   * The maximum image file size is 7 MB.
 Supported image file types are .jpg, .gif, and .png.
-  * Images are accessible only from the Updates tab on an object, and they are not available on the Documents tab.
+   >   * Images are accessible only from the Updates tab on an object, and they are not available on the Documents tab.
-  * You can send an update with an image and no text.
+   >   * You can send an update with an image and no text.
+   >
+   >

 1. (Optional) Specify any of the following items: